clnsmith/opensim-jam/opensim-jam-release/README.md

 ### Smith2018ArticularContactForce and Smith2018ContactMesh
 This force component represents articular contact between cartilage, mensici, or artifical components using triangular mesh representations of the surface geometries and an elastic foundation model to compute local contact pressures.
-Further details on the implementation and how to use the component are available in the [Smith2018ArticularContactForce Description](documentation/doxygen/Smith2018ArticularContactForce_doxygen.pdf) and [Smith2018ContactMesh_Description](documentation/doxygen/Smith2018ContactMesh_doxygen.pdf)

 _Source_
 - [Smith2018ArticularContactForce.h](../src/Smith2018ArticularContactForce.h)